 - Extra Virgin Olive oil - I like to use olive oil but any kind of neutral keto or low carb compliant oil such as avocado oil, is okay to use.

-- Tomatoes - San Marzano, Roma, and cherry tomatoes are the most common varieties that I use when making tomato sauce, but simply use any type of tomatoes you have in hand.
-If making this recipe using canned tomatoes, then use a keto and paleo-friendly brand such as San Marzan.
+- Tomatoes - Roma, and cherry tomatoes are the most common varieties that I use when making tomato sauce, but simply use any type of tomatoes you have in hand.
+If making this recipe using canned tomatoes, then use a good-quality brand such as San Marzano (not sponsored).

 - Onion - I like to use an onion to lend some flavor to the sauce.
 Add it quartered to the simmering sauce then remove it once cooked.
 This means you do not have to worry about it increasing your net carb count and spoiling your keto diet.